FudaWiki/fudawiki-files/hanafuda/games/toppa.md

 Another possible explanation is that the word "Toppa" is used in Kansai and Chuugoku dialects, and means "stupid".
 It could be a simplification of a more complicated Hanafuda game (as in [bakappana](/en/hanafuda/games/bakappana)).

-In all games mentioned below, a **standard hanafuda deck of 48 cards** is used, and all Yaku values are measured in **"yaku"**, which can be equated to points or cash.
+In all Toppa games, a **standard hanafuda deck of 48 cards** is used, and all Yaku values are measured in **"yaku"**, which can be equated to points or cash.

+## List of attested Toppa Hanafuda games
+- Toppa (for 2 players) - This is the most widely attested Toppa hanafuda game.
+- [Baka](/en/hanafuda/games/toppa/#baka) - Same game as Toppa but adjusted for 3 players.
+- [Ishikari Toppa](/en/hanafuda/games/ishikari-toppa) - Bakappana but with Teyaku.
+- [Kushiro Toppa](/en/hanafuda/games/kushiro-toppa) - A [Koi-koi](/en/hanafuda/games/koi-koi) variant for 2 to 4 players.

-# Toppa for 2 players
+# Toppa (for 2 players)
 This game is a [hana-awase](/en/hanafuda/games/hana-awase) variant for 2 players.
 If played by 3 players, the game is called "Baka" [馬鹿 - ばか].

 In this game, each "yaku" is worth 20 points.
 For sake of simplicity, all yaku values will be measured in **points**.